These chia oatmeal breakfast cookies are flourless so the texture is chewy and similar to baked oatmeal. They’re healthy, portable and delicious!

 Plus, it’s a recipe that allows you to have cookies for breakfast — that counts for something, right?
 Surely it does…

-Anyhow, these cookies are made without any added sugar, no dairy or eggs and they can easily be made gluten-free if you make sure to purchase gluten-free oats.
+Anyhow, these cookies are made without any added sugar (except the sugar in the dark chocolate chips), no dairy or eggs and they can easily be made gluten-free if you make sure to purchase gluten-free oats.
 They’re also packed with hearty and healthy ingredients that will keep you feeling full all morning.
 Chia seeds, oats, almond butter, coconut, dates… basically every ingredient in these cookies is healthy.
 They’re flourless so the texture is bit more chewy and similar to baked oatmeal.
 Hence, the reason I’m calling them breakfast cookies.

 I’ve been eating them for breakfast and as a snack — they’re perfect for either situation and would be great to make for a brunch as well.
 If you’re making them strictly for breakfast and would like to cut out the chocolate, that’s cool.
 But I will admit, it’s pretty fun having chocolate for breakfast.
 Try it!